gloic/prompt_inject/README.md

 ## Description

+This is an extension for https://github.com/oobabooga/text-generation-webui

-Permits to use __name__ syntax to inject the content of one or more text files in your prompt.
+It permits to use __name__ syntax to inject the content of one or more text files in your prompt.

 Inspired by https://github.com/AUTOMATIC1111/stable-diffusion-webui-wildcards